The salt of the earth – in Washington.

 As a consumer, you’d think cities like Salt Lake City or Salzburg would be the big providers of salt.
 But truth be told, the world’s largest seller of salt – at least the gourmet variety – is in Washington State.
 Leave it to the foodies in Washington to turn a fairly pedestrian commodity – salt – into a worldwide phenomenon that has spawned 110 kinds of artisan salt to date.
 Best of all, it’s so popular it doesn’t just sell by the shaker-load, but the truckload.

 The salt names are as exotic as their respective flavors and colors, including such favorites as Snowflake, Pacific Blue, Espresso Brava, Lime Fresco, Spanish Rosemary and even a line of salts with special smokehouse overtones that are perfect for steaks.
+The company handles 110 different types of salt sourced from countries all over the world.
+A new product, Cold Water Sea Salt, is said to be the highest quality salt in the world.

 Even though its products lead the way in the gourmet and artisan salt market, don’t think for a moment that the company is taking it easy.
 The company’s co-owners, Mark Zoske and Naomi Novotny, as well as their seasoned experts, travel the globe, searching for new flavor profiles while keeping a close eye on ever-changing food trends.